bdusell/jitsu/README.md

 * `phrame\sql\Ast` provides a SQL syntax abstraction layer, allowing you to switch freely between different SQL dialects like SQLite and MySQL

-Refer to the inline documentation for details.
-The library code is found under `lib/`.
+The best source for documentation is the inline comments above each class and function.
+The Phrame library code is found under `lib/`.
 All classes under the `phrame` namespace are found under `lib/classes`.
 Some files which define functions are found under `lib/functions`.

-The example project under `demo` shows how to bootstrap the Phrame library and do some extra configuring for a saner development experience:
+The example project under `demo` shows how to bootstrap the Phrame library and do some extra configuring for a saner development experience.
+It does the
+following:

 * Sets up class auto-loading
 * Uses a flexible, general-purpose configuration system which allows an